greydanus/greydanus.github.io/about_me.md

 ## About me

-I am a recent graduate of Dartmouth College, where I majored in physics.
-My work experience includes Google Brain, CERN, Microsoft, and the DARPA Explainable AI Project.
-My goal as a researcher is to understand how learning happens and use it to make neural networks smarter and more interpretable.
-On a deeper level, I want to understand what intelligence is and how it works.
-So far, I am most proud of showing how to learn Hamiltonians from data, making RL agents more interpretable, and training RNNs to generate cursive handwriting.
+I am an ex-professional researcher (Google Brain, DARPA, CERN, and Dartmouth College).
+I now work for a startup called [Windscape AI](https://windscape.ai/) and run a real estate company called Greenfield Properties.
+I continue to write blog posts and short papers about scientific topics that interest me.
+I believe that good research springs from genuine passion and curiosity.

+My research interests vary but often involve the intersection between physics -- one of the oldest and most theoretical fields of science -- and ML -- one of the youngest and most data-oriented.
+Most of my research projects involve trying to build something novel by combining old, established ideas in a new way.
+Examples include [Hamiltonians and neural networks](../2019/05/15/hamiltonian-nns/), [structural optimization and Autograd](../2019/05/15/hamiltonian-nns/) and [biological morphogenesis and CNNs](../2022/05/23/studying-growth/).
 I care about communicating my work and making it easy to replicate.

 * 2013 – Physics major, Dartmouth College
 * 2015 – Particle physics intern, CERN